 - If you really enjoyed talking to an organization and you want them to remember you, consider sending them a thank you email to follow-up on your conversation.
 Include a thanks, highlight your skills, remind them of what position you discussed, and highlight the next step (i.e. “I look forward to staying in touch with you and applying to this internship position in 2020”).

 - If you have an extensive conversation with an employer, consider inviting them to connect with you on LinkedIn or follow their organization on LinkedIn.

 - Engage with the organizations of interest through social media (Twitter, LinkedIn, blogs, etc.).

-- Visit the website of organizations you are interested in and register to receive position alerts for openings in your area of interest.
-Review the required skills for each position and develop a plan for obtaining those skills through the President’s Promise, for example.
+- Visit the website of organizations you are interested in and sign up to receive position alerts via email.
+Review the required skills for each position and develop a plan for obtaining those skills.

 - Find your organization of interest in Careers4Terps Employer Directory and click the “favorite star”.
 All events or positions that the employer posts on Careers4Terps will appear under “Notification” located on the Home page of Careers4Terps.

 - I see that x, y, and z skills are important for the XX position, can you tell me any additional skills you look for?